microsoft/pxt-microbit/docs/reference/radio/received-packet.md

 #### Signal strength and board version

 Measurement of the received signal strength is dependent on what version of @boardname@ you have.
-The @boardname@ boards prior to v2 can typically detect a signal strength up to `-42` dBm.
+The @boardname@ boards prior to v2 can typically measure a signal strength up to `-42` dBm.
 Now, v2 boards will measure a signal strength up to `-28` dBm (typical).

 ### ~